 RPNF Indigenous* Studies Grant

-The RPNF, in an effort to move forward in partnership with Indigenous communities, in a spirit of reconciliation and collaboration, and to respond to recommendation #24 of the Truth and Reconciliation Commission calls to action is offering the following grant:
+In an effort to move forward in partnership with Indigenous communities, and in the spirit of reconciliation and collaboration, the Registered Psychiatric Nurses Foundation (RPNF) is responding to the Truth and Reconciliation Commission (TRC) Call to Action – Recommendation #24 ** by offering an Indigenous Studies Grant.

 ** TRC Call to Action #24 – We call upon medical and nursing schools in Canada to require all students to take a course dealing with Aboriginal Health issues, including the history and legacy of residential schools, the United Nations Declaration on the Rights of Indigenous Peoples, Treaties and Aboriginal rights, and Indigenous teachings and practices.
 This will require skills-based training in intercultural competency, conflict resolution, human rights, and anti-racism.